ajitatif/feature-flags-spring/README.md

 there were other people working in the same code for a totally different feature?

 Long story short, here's what I propose here:
-* Put the behaviors in the central of your code structure
+* Put the behaviors in the focus of your code structure
 * ~~Load all the behaviour selectively by using `@ConditionalOnProperty` annotation of Spring~~
 * Load all the behaviour and execute selectively by creating a `Delegate` for each version of the feature
 * Call other behaviors (child-feature or sibling-feature) from within a behavior (a feature)